0x000000000000000000001/sharpurs/README.md

 <br />
 <br />

+_Experimental WIP.
+Still a lot of things to do._

 A super-optimized **PureScript-to-F# compiler**, entirely written in PureScript, leveraging .NET's **performance**, **multi-platform capabilities**, and **huge ecosystem**.
 It successfully passes the official PureScript test suite and is ready for production.

 `sharpurs` leverages the intermediate `CoreFn` representation to compile your pure business logic into robust, modern F# code.
 It seamlessly integrates into your existing PureScript workflow as a custom backend.